Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Introduction

 \subsection{Main results}

 In this paper we prove a priori global-in-time estimates for the one-phase Muskat system \eqref{incompre}-\eqref{dyn-law} for initial data closed enough to the stationary state with exponential convergence.
 See Proposition \ref{sta-exiuni} below for details of the stationary state.
-In a companion paper we will provide local-in-time well-posedness for the system.
-Both statements together yield global well-posedness and stability for the contact scenario.
 Our result allows the contact points with any angle determined by the stationary state.

-In this setting, we disclose a synthesize version of the main result for sake of exposition.
+In this setting, we disclose a synthesize version of the main result for the sake of exposition.
 In Theorem \ref{mainTh} it is possible to find a detailed version, once the appropriate formulation of the problem and the detailed functional spaces are explained in detail below.

-\begin{theorem} Let $h(t,x)=h_s(x)+\eta(t,x)$ and $h_s(x)$ be, respectively, the surface profiles of the dynamical and stationary solution to \eqref{incompre}-\eqref{dyn-law}.
-Assume that $h$ and $h_s$ have equal mean in $\mathcal{I}$.
-Then, for any $t\in [0,T]$ with $T>0$, the following bound holds:
+\begin{theorem} Let $h(t,x)=h_s(x)+\eta(t,x)$ be the surface profile of a smooth solution to \eqref{incompre}-\eqref{dyn-law}, where $h_s$ is the surface profile of its stationary solution.
+Assume that $h$ and $h_s$ have the same mean.
+Then, for any $T>0$, the following bound holds:

 provided that $\mathcal{E}(0)$ is small enough.
 Above, the energy term $\mathcal{E}(t)$ is given by